 The control and data timing relationships are given in Figure 6.2 and Table 4.3.
-The USB3318 provides CLKOUT and all timing is relative to the rising clock edge.
+All timing is relative to the rising clock edge of the 60MHz ULPI Clock.

 Figure 6.2 ULPI Single Data Rate Timing Diagram in Synchronous Mode